AumeshMisra/phone_in/README.md

 1. brew install poetry
 2. brew install ffpeg
+3. brew install portaudio
+4. brew install ngrok

 # How to run

 1. Clone the repo
-2. run poetry install
+2. Get all the appropriate api keys in your .env file
+3. run ```poetry install```
-3. In one terminal, run ngrok http 3000
+4. In one terminal, run ```ngrok http 3000```
+5. Copy the url from ngrok and paste into both twilio and BASE_URL in your .env file
-4. In another terminal run, poetry run uvicorn main:app --port 3000
+6. In another terminal run, poetry run ```uvicorn main:app --port 3000```
+7. Call your twilio number